gvwilson/tidynomicon/_en/shiny.md

 ![plot of chunk unnamed-chunk-28](../../files/unicef_slider.png)

-## Rendering the User Interface Explicitly
+## How can I control how the user interface is rendered?

 -   Our last uses `uiOutput` and `renderUI` to (re-)create the slider at just the right moment
 -   The UI looks familiar, except there's a `uiOutput` placeholder where the slider is to go